Emergency and Critical Care Veterinarian

 Emergency and critical care veterinarians must first be accepted into veterinary school to complete their Doctor of Veterinary Medicine degree.
 After passing their qualifying exams and becoming licensed to practice medicine, a vet can begin the path of study that will lead to board certification in the specialty field of emergency and critical care.

 The extremely difficult nature of the specialty training programs and board certification exams ensure that only a small number of professionals will be successful in their attempts to become board certified.
-The extremely limited supply of board-certified professionals in the specialty of emergency and critical care will ensure a high demand for diplomats in this field.
+The extremely limited supply of board-certified professionals in the specialty of emergency and critical care will ensure a high demand for professionals in this field.